Kristina01111000/lavendersite/README.md

-invoice for feb, mar, apr -> sent, also had explanation of fee for time starting after april
+invoice for feb, mar, apr -> sent, also had explanation of fee for time starting after april -> done she can edit the site now

 next meeting talk: